bloomreach/bloomreach_zendesk_sidebar/README.md

 {
   "fields" : [
   {
-	   "type": segmentation, attribute etc,
+	   "type": "segmentation attribute etc",
-	   "id" : the internal Engagement id of the field "label" : what you want the name to be when display inside Zendesk },
+	   "id" : "the internal Engagement id of the field", "label" : "what you want the name to be when display inside Zendesk" },
 	 {...},
 	 {...}